 Once the importance of the filter is understood, the next step is to locate where the HVAC filter is installed in a typical home system.

 Examples: Look behind wall vents or inside the furnace.
-Doing a furnace filter condition check helps you quickly how to check HVAC filter and keep your HVAC filter replacement frequency on schedule.
+Doing a furnace filter condition check helps you quickly learn how to check HVAC filter and keep your HVAC filter replacement frequency on schedule.

 Common HVAC Filter Locations in U.S. Homes